 Tanara is an MCATS Health Economist and Research Fellow at the Health Economics Unit from the Centre for Health Policy.
 She has completed her PhD in Economics at the Federal University of Rio Grande do Sul/Brazil specialising in Health Economics.
 Tanara worked as a Researcher at the Center for Drug and Alcohol Research/Brazil for ten years, where she gained experience in Monitoring and Evaluation of alcohol and drugs related interventions, design analysis and reporting of observational studies in alcohol, drugs and road safety.

 Sabine completed her postgraduate training in Belgium (Master of Science in Biostatistics preceded by Master in Applied Mathematics) following undergraduate study in mathematics.
 She has over 15 years’ experience working as a statistician in the pharmaceutical industry in the Netherlands where she contributed to the design, analysis and reporting of clinical trials ranging from the early clinical phases (Phase II) to post-marketing (Phase IV) in a range of medical areas.

 Dr An Duy Tran

-Dr Welton is the MCATS Manager.
-With a background in nursing, a PhD in Biochemistry working with animal venoms' and a Masters in Public Health and Tropical Medicine, her work within both research and industry (international public health programs), gives Ronelle a strong track record in health program design, monitoring and evaluation, project management and governance.
+Ronelle is the MCATS Manager.
+With her work within both research and industry focusing on implementation science (international public health programs), gives Ronelle a strong track record in health program design, monitoring and evaluation, project management and governance.